Export and import your data

 ../_images/admin_export_community_ta.png

-• An export password that will be used to encrypt the export archive as well as any sensitive information that the archive would internally include.
+To complete your export you need to also provide an export password to encrypt the export archive as well as any contained sensitive information.
 This password will need to be provided when you import the archive or if you manually open it.

+In the case of all export types except deletions, you are also presented with a table listing the information to include in the archive.
 By default a domain export includes the basic information of the domain (its short name, full name and description) but you would typically further extend this to include the information you need.
 The available types of information are presented in the Domain data row and can be:

 Using the options from the Organisation data row you may also include data linked to the community’s members:

-Selecting one of these options will also ensure that any prerequisites are also included.
+Selecting one of these options will ensure also that any prerequisites are also included.
 For example an export including test suites will also automatically include the domain’s specifications and actors, checking these options automatically as mandatory.
 You may also check the All option from each table row to include all its relevant information or the All button from the table’s header to include everything.
 Clicking on None in the table’s header will uncheck all options.

 At first glance it may appear odd to export organisations that are not only self-registration templates, as well as community administrator and organisation user accounts.
 Doing so is typically meaningful when replicating data across development instances and is also important when defining functional accounts for sandbox instances.
 Regarding exported user accounts in particular, and regardless of the use of encryption to protect account passwords, community administrators are advised to include them only in such specific circumstances and moreover, only when these are linked to functional accounts defined by them.
 It is important to note that any sensitive information included in exports, apart from being stored as one-way hashes to begin with, is encrypted using the archive password and stored within the archive which is itself a ZIP archive encrypted using AES encryption with a 256-bit key strength.